emolaus/paperquizkiller/README.md

 First time running, run `npm install`

 Start app with `npm start`
+Or debug with `node-debug bin/www`

 Visit localhost:3000/ To see the gorgeous bootstrap pitch site.
-Visit localhost:3000/tryit.html to build a test.
+Visit localhost:3000/createQuiz to build a quiz.